chrismeller 3 years ago

 Eesti Toyota lists their board members as beneficial owners.
 If you note their areas of activity it’s “Associations and social clubs related to recreational activities, entertainment, cultural activities or hobbies”, so I’d say not actually related to Toyota like you thought.

-• MichaelZuo a year ago
+• MichaelZuo 3 years ago

 Huh the last linked company does appear to be purely recreational.
 Though of course it's still not ultimately owned by just those three, unless Estonian 'Associations and social clubs' are very different from what I understand.